nordnet/cordova-universal-links-plugin/README.md

 - `<URI>` - url that you want to test;
 - `<PACKAGE>` - your application's package name.

-**Note:** if you didn't configure your website for UL support - then most likely after executing `adb` command you will see chooser dialog with multiple applications (at least browser and your test app).
+**Note:** if you didn't configure your website for UL support - then most likely after executing the `adb` command you will see a chooser dialog with multiple applications (at least browser and your test app).
 This happens because you are trying to view web content, and this can be handled by several applications.
 Just choose your app and proceed.
 If you configured your website as [described above](#configuring-for-android) - then no dialog is shown and your application will be launched directly.

 Let's create new application to play with:
 1. Create new Cordova project and add Android platform to it: